Share this article via

 Is this why you became internationally published as a photographer?

-Being internationally published is actually not too difficult if you are fairly established, but you have to be strategic and you have to make sure your work fulfil the client’s or magazine’s requirements and aesthetic.
+Being internationally published is actually not too difficult if you are fairly established, but you have to be strategic and you have to make sure your work fulfills the client’s or magazine’s requirements and aesthetic.

 Of course, sometimes you do have to straddle between being bold because you’ll never know if you try.